hakonmh/featherstore/README.md

 ## Installation

-FeatherStore can be installed by using `$ pip install featherstore`
+FeatherStore can be installed by using `$ pip install featherstore` or directly from source by using `$ pip install git+https://github.com/hakonmh/featherstore.git`

 ## Requirements